cainhill/cainhill.github.io/_blog/2025-04-01-slide-longevity.md

 ---
 **Quick Summary:** There are 5 rules everyone should follow for internal company PowerPoints to ensure those slides survive rebrands and restructures.

-1. Never recreate, screenshot+cite instead
+1. Never recreate, screenshot&cite instead
 2. Only link to stable URLs
 3. Use neutral slide colours
 4. Make it easy to invert your slide colours